ndawe/pyAMI/README.rst

 .. -*- mode: rst -*-

-For more information see `atlasmeta <http://cern.ch/noel.dawe/projects/atlasmeta>`_
+For more information see `pyAMI <http://cern.ch/noel.dawe/projects/pyAMI>`_

 About
 -----

-atlasmeta is a fork of `pyAMI <http://ccami01.in2p3.fr:8080/opencms/opencms/AMI/www/Tutorial/pyAMI.html>`_ with a cleaner codebase, enhanced API, and improved command-line functionality.
+pyAMI is a fork of `pyAMI <http://ccami01.in2p3.fr:8080/opencms/opencms/AMI/www/Tutorial/pyAMI.html>`_ with a cleaner codebase, enhanced API, and improved command-line functionality.
 All commands are simply subcommands of ``ami``.